Boy Scouts of America: Financial problems

-In recent decades, membership in the BSA and income have declined.
-In addition, lawsuits arising from sexual misconduct by BSA volunteers and employees dating back to the 1960s further diluted available funds; according to public filings, nearly $12 million was paid to the law firm Ogletree Deakins over a three-year period from 2015 just for litigation counsel alone.
-In its 2018 annual report, BSA officials stated that the organization's future financial situation will be predicated on the outcome of various litigation and the associated direct costs to the organization.
-The annual report states that the BSA may have "to pay damages out of its own funds to the extent the claims are not covered by insurance or if the insurance carriers are unable or unwilling to honor the claims."
+In recent decades, membership in Scouting America and income have declined.

+In addition, the organization spent millions of dollars to contest and settle lawsuits arising from sexual misconduct by BSA volunteers and employees dating back to the 1960s.
+From 2015 to 2017, it paid nearly $12 million to the law firm Ogletree Deakins for litigation counsel.
+In its 2018 annual report, BSA officials said that the organization's future financial situation would depend on the outcome of various litigation and its costs.
+The annual report said that the BSA may have "to pay damages out of its own funds to the extent the claims are not covered by insurance or if the insurance carriers are unable or unwilling to honor the claims."

 Accordingly, the BSA hired a law firm in December 2018 to investigate filing for Chapter 11 bankruptcy.
 Such a bankruptcy could stop litigation of at least 140 lawsuits and prevent further lawsuits.
-In October 2019, a substantial membership rate increase was announced related to increased operational expenses, especially substantial increases in insurance costs.
+In October 2019, the BSA raised membership rates to cover its increased operational expenses, particularly insurance costs.

 On February 18, 2020, the organization filed for bankruptcy in the Bankruptcy court of the U.S. District Court for the District of Delaware, listing liabilities of between $100 million and $500 million and assets of $1 billion to $10 billion.
-The bankruptcy filing came at a time when the organization faced hundreds of sexual abuse lawsuits.
+The bankruptcy filing came as the organization faced hundreds of sexual abuse lawsuits.
 As a result of the filing, all civil litigation against the organization was suspended.
 Local Councils and units remained largely unaffected as they are standalone units.
 BSA contends that it alone should be financially responsible for any settlements in the sex abuse case lawsuits.
 Plaintiffs have complained that BSA is hiding its assets through its affiliates.
 Critics of the filing derisively described the organization and its move as "bankrupt, but not because it's broke."